 How to tell when duck is finished cooking

-The meat is darker than chicken and so it is harder to see visually when the bird is done cooking with the naked eye.
+The meat is darker than chicken, and so it is harder to see visually when the bird is done cooking with the naked eye.
 As always, using an instant-read thermometer is the best and most accurate way to ensure that it has cooked to a safe temperature.
-Whole duck should be cooked to 170 according to the USDA.
+Whole ducks should be cooked to a safe internal temperature of 170 degrees F, according to the USDA.

 If you end up with any leftovers the smoked deliciousness goes amazingly with a fried egg and thinly shaved red onion with a tomato and red pepper aioli in the morning as a sandwich or as a fun fried rice addition.
 It also crisps up lovely on top of a flatbread or served with an orange vinaigrette over an arugula salad.